jgraham0325/land-register-api-docs/docs/_articles/business-rules-version-1-16.md

 ### 17.3.
 Acknowledge applications

-* Highways authority can Acknowledge receipt of Highways or Street works within act limits, but cannot grant or refuse the application.
+* Highways authority can only Acknowledge receipt of Highways or Street works within act limits.
+    * For Highways works within act limit, acknowledge option will only be available if "Protected provisions (exemptions)" is "Not applicable".
+    * Grant, refuse or modification requests are available for all other application types.

 ### 17.4 Auto-grant of change requests

-* Change requests for all highways applications and street works in act limits will be automatically applied.
+* Change requests for all highways applications (within and outside of act limits) and street works (within act limits) will be automatically applied.

 ### 17.5 Notifications